Let’s be honest,

 This DT 880 Pro from Beyerdynamic presents itself as a semi-open high impedance 250 Ohms device, which makes it a perfect studio-quality headphone.

-Added comfort is improved up by an adjustable soft padded headband and permeable ear cups.
+Added comfort is improved by an adjustable soft padded headband and permeable ear cups.
 The circumaural ear pads magnify the audio response clarity by blocking the background noise.

 As if that is not enough, the DT 880 Pro comes with a ¼ inch jack adapter and a mini-jack with a single-sided non-detachable three-meter coiled plugging connection cable.